atomist-attic/lifecycle-demo/README.md

  adad
 ### AddReadme   xxx
 sd
-The AddReadme editor adds a GitHub-like `README.md` to a projxxxect.
+The AddReadme editor adds a GitHub-like `README.md` to a praadaojxxxect.

 #### Prerequisites